AlivadTheImpala/school_vault/Objects and Arrays.md

 #javascript

 # Arrays and their properties
 Arrays are basically lists.
 They can also hold different data types not just one.
-You can hold a whole variety of information in them that you may want to store in single variable.
+You can hold a whole variety of information in them that you may want to store in a single variable.
 ```javascript
 let colors = ["black", "orange", "pink"];//this is an array of individual strings as noted by the quotation marks around each string.
 ```